Create and delete groups | Fluid Attacks Help

 Create a group

-Role requirement infoRole required: User Manager
+Role requirement infoRole required: Organization Manager

 In Fluid Attacks' platform, groups are projects that you create dedicated to your applications or software products to keep track of their security assessments and risk exposure separately.
 To create a new group, go to your Groups section, click on the New group button, and specify the characteristics of your new group in the pop-up window.